mochdieqy/yousaha/docs/sequence/README.md

 ---

 **Note**: These sequence diagrams represent the complete business process flows for the Yousaha ERP system and serve as the foundation for system implementation and testing.
+All diagrams are based on the current implementation in the Controllers and Views.